Arshile Gorky Catalogue Raisonné

 Beredjiklian, Alexandre.
 Arshile Gorky: sept thèmes majeurs.
 Suresnes, France: Alphamédian & Johanet; Lisbon: Fondation Calouste Gulbenkian, 2007.
 Monograph, discussed, pp. 19, 73, 74, as "l'Artiste et sa mère," dated 1926 ?–1936 ?

 Landau, Ellen G. "Mexico and American Modernism: The Case of Jackson Pollock."
-In Abstract Expressionism: The International Context, Joan Marter, ed.
+In Abstract Expressionism: The International Context, edited by Joan Marter.
 New Brunswick: Rutgers University Press, 2007, no. 47, ill. in b/w, p.
 175, as The Artist and His Mother.

 Vasoncelos e Malo, Ana.
 "Arshile Gorky ou l'impératif de la peinture / Arshile Gorky or the Imperative of Painting."
 In Arshile Gorky: Hommage, translated by João Henriques.
 Paris: Éditions du Centre Pompidou, 2007.
 Exhibition catalogue, ill. in color, p.
 28, as The Artist and His Mother, dated 1926–36.